 HP Recovery: Roll 1d20 + 🏊 END MOD.
 Restore that many HP.
 This is in addition to any HP gained from food and drink.

-Injury Mending: For each Injury, roll an 🏊 END + 🏕 Survival Test.
+Injury Mending: For each Crippled limb, roll an 🏊 END + 🏕 Survival Test.
 On success, the injury’s severity is reduced by 1 tier (Incapacitation → Major → Minor → Healed).

 You may attempt to mend each injured limb once during Sleep.